 I hated doing it.
 I told her we were so disappointed and her behaviour was completed unacceptable.
 I shouted.
 I shouted HARD.
 She was shocked and she didn’t expect it.
 I rarely lose it.
 She was upset; she cried and we of course, made up and were sorted before she fell asleep.

 But do you know what?
 Her behaviour changed immediately.
 She even stopped herself mid yell at me on another day and said sorry, as she just knew.

 I know this will not work for all kids.
-The gremlin is quite sensitive at times, she is keen to please and be loved.
+My eldest is quite sensitive at times, she is keen to please and be loved.
 For me it did work and that shouting was warranted.

 So if your kid is being a complete nightmare and you do have a shouty day, don’t worry.
 We all have them and sometimes they just need to learn.
 The gremlin obviously did remember her telling off, as her behaviour did change and she knows I rarely shout.

 I was a shouty Mum and I’d do it again.

 What do you think?